 The actions of the Society are always based on love of neighbour.
 The visit is the most widespread of our traditional actions, central to our work, marked by a person-to-person relationship.
 This makes it of great relevance in today’s world, marked by “globalised indifference” (Cardinal Robert Sarah) where many people suffer alone.
 “Love is infinitely inventive” exclaimed Saint Vincent de Paul.
 So the works of the Society of Saint Vincent de Paul are many and varied, covering numerous fields: health, agriculture, education, housing, professional training, help for isolated or excluded people.
 In all it does, the Society of Saint Vincent de Paul endeavours to relieve material need, as well as moral and spiritual deprivation.

-The Society of Saint Vincent de Paul is present on all 5 continents, present in 153 locations (each with its own Council).
-It has 800,000 active members and over one million volunteers in local teams called “Conferences”, forming a vast network of Charity around the world.
+The Society of Saint Vincent de Paul is present on all continents, present in 150 locations (each with its own Council).
+It has 800,000 active members and over 1.5 million volunteers in local teams called “Conferences”, forming a vast network of Charity around the world.
 The Conferences are united by a fraternal bond, offering mutual support to each other through prayer, twinnage relationships or material assistance.
-Councils are the authorities responsible for maintaining unity with Paris, the headquarters of the International Council General of the Society of Saint Vincent de Paul.
+Councils are the authorities responsible for maintaining unity with Paris, the headquarters of the International Council General of the Society of Saint Vincent de Paul, chaired by the Brazilian fellow member Renato Lima de Oliveira, 16th President General.